Skip to main content

 Workload Rebalance

-In general case, after replicas of workloads is scheduled, it will keep the scheduling result inert and the replicas distribution will not change.
-Even if reschedule is triggered by modifying replicas or placement, it will maintain the exist replicas distribution as closely as possible, only making minimal adjustments when necessary, which minimizes disruptions and preserves the balance across clusters.
+In general, once workload replicas are scheduled, the scheduling result remains fixed, and the replica propagation does not change.
+Even if rescheduling is triggered by modifying replicas or placement configuration, the system will try to maintain the existing replica propagation as closely as possible, making only minimal adjustments when necessary.
+This approach minimizes disruptions and preserves balance across clusters.

-However, in some scenarios, users hope to have approach to actively trigger a fresh rescheduling, which disregards the previous assignment entirely and seeks to establish an entirely new replica distribution across clusters.
+However, in some scenarios, users may wish to actively trigger a fresh rescheduling, disregarding the previous propagation entirely to establish a new replica propagation across clusters.

 Applicable Scenarios